 The computation of a unitholder's investment interest expense will take into account interest on any margin account borrowing or other loan incurred to purchase or carry a unit.
 Net investment income includes gross income from property held for investment and amounts treated as portfolio income under the passive loss rules, less deductible expenses, other than interest, directly connected with the production of investment income, but generally does not include gains attributable to the disposition of property held for investment or qualified dividend income.
-The IRS has indicated that the net passive income earned by a publicly traded partnership will be treated as investment income to its unitholders.
-In addition, the unitholder's share of our portfolio income will be treated as investment income.
+The IRS has indicated that the net passive income earned by a publicly traded partnership will be treated as investment income.